eristic/eristic.github.io/src/pages/posts/2025/are-you-creative.md

 What I'd like for us to get past early is creativity is not something you lose.
 It is in every act you make.

 Conversation, for example, is original.
 Each interuption.
 Each exclamation!
 Created without much thought or editorship.
 What ever you do contains momemnts of spontaneity.
-Your enjoyment or reaction to a piece of media creates a momentary spark in you (whether this is a Chit Tiktok or a Citizen Kane).
+Your enjoyment or reaction to a piece of media creates a momentary spark in you (whether this is watching Tiktok or Citizen Kane).

 Being creative does not have to involve creating capital A art.
 Freeing yourself from the construct will lead to less pressure when you are creative.
 Because there isn't a category and everything is creative, creativity can simply mean enriching your life.
 That becomes the how and the why.